pkunick/cytu.be-policies/security.md

 **Please do not report security issues on the public GitHub issue tracker.**
 This puts users at risk because any malicious user can find the vulnerability on GitHub and exploit it.
-Instead, please send an email to cyzon@cytu.be and indicate in the subject line that it is a security issue.
+Instead, please send an email to nick@mimicstream.com and indicate in the subject line that it is a security issue.
 I strive to answer emails within 24 hours, however, please allow up to 7 days for me to respond in case I am on vacation or otherwise unable to reach my computer.